Meleray/Housemate/README.md

 # Housemate

+Housemate is a centralized platform designed to help people engaged in communal living resolve the mess with their household chores and expenses with easy-to-use scheduling and messaging system.

 ## Launch the application

 Our application uses docker.
 It has 2 containers: database and backend (TODO: Add frontend container).
 To launch the app you need docker-compose: